 “I turn off my cell phone alerts at night, so feel free to text or call me anytime.
 I’ll respond to all messages in the morning.”

 “I respond to text messages mostly quickly, then voicemail, then emails.
 If you don’t get a reply to an email within two or three days, don’t take it personally.
 Chances are I haven’t read the message.
 Feel free to follow up with a text or voicemail.”

 “I work best by appointment.
 Drop by’s are hard because they interrupt my flow.
 Email or text me if you need something, and I’ll tell you when I can swing by.
 Does that work for you?”

 For the most part, we treat people as we want to be treated.
 Other people aren’t us.
 They don’t do things as we do and don’t know what we want.
 Don’t make people guess how to work with you, what you need, and what you expect.
 Be candid and tell them!
 Then ask what the people you work and live with expect from you.

 Most of us grapple with whether or not we should give feedback when someone else does or says something frustrating.

 Here are a few criteria to help you decide whether or not you should give feedback or say nothing:

-- Has the other person requested your opinion?
-Unsolicited feedback often goes on deaf ears.
+Has the other person requested your opinion?
+Unsolicited feedback is not typically received well.

-- Are you trying to make a difference for the other person or just make him look or feel badly?
+Are you trying to make a difference for the other person or just make him look or feel bad?